JanSharp/VRCJanSharpCommon/README.md

 # Licensed Third Party Code

 A big thank you to all the open source contributors out there!
+This project uses code from:

 - [crc32](https://github.com/stbrumme/crc32), Copyright (c) 2011-2016 Stephan Brumme